Zerubbabel: The Prophecy of Haggai

 It is unclear whether Haggai's prophecy claims that Zerubbabel is going to be the King of the Land of Judah or if he is just to build the second Temple.
 Many scholars have interpreted the following passage from Haggai as identifying Zerubbabel as a king of the land of Judah, a continuation of the Davidic line:

-"Zerubbabel is to be made either the representative of YHVH, or the new king who will restore the monarchy, or the new world leader.
-One sometimes finds words like messianic or Messiah used to describe Zerubbabel's role".

 According to Peter Ackroyd, Zerubbabel was "'a royal representative of God'".
 Both historians' interpretations of the prophecy of Haggai appear to understand the term of the "signet ring" as being a metaphor for Zerubbabel attaining God's authority on earth.

 Not all biblical scholars interpret Zerubbabel's authority in the same manner.
 Other scholars see it as a prophecy proclaiming that Zerubbabel will become king.
 According to Sara Japhet:

-"Haggai does not explain, however, for what Zerubbabel was chosen.
-From what is described in the prophecy—the overthrow of the kingdoms of the nations as the first stage in the choosing of Zerubbabel—we may conclude that Haggai sees Zerubbabel as a king, whose kingdom is made possible by a change in the political structure. ...
-[F]rom now on, since Zerubbabel has been chosen as a 'signet,' he will be 'sitting on the throne of David and ruling again in Judah'.
-All this, however, is only hinted at in the prophecy of Haggai and not stated explicitly".

 A. Lemaire interprets the author of Haggai as wanting Zerubbabel to be appointed to a lesser role: